pavelhoral/wrensec-docs/Java-Style-Guide.md

 /** An especially short bit of Javadoc. */
 ```

-The basic form is always acceptable.
+The basic form should always be acceptable.
 The single-line form may be substituted when the entirety of the Javadoc block (including comment markers) can fit on a single line.
 Note that this only applies when there are no block tags such as `@return`.

 #### 7.1.2 Paragraphs
-One blank line—that is, a line containing only the aligned leading asterisk (`*`)—appears between paragraphs, and before the group of block tags if present.
-Each paragraph but the first has `<p>` immediately before the first word, with no space after.
+One blank line &ndash; that is, a line containing only the aligned leading asterisk (`*`) &ndash; must appear between paragraphs, and before the group of block tags if present.
+Each paragraph but the first must have `<p>` immediately before the first word, with no space after.

 #### 7.1.3 Block tags
-Any of the standard "block tags" that are used appear in the order `@param`, `@return`, `@throws`, `@deprecated`, and these four types never appear with an empty description.
-When a block tag doesn't fit on a single line, continuation lines are indented four (or more) spaces from the position of the `@`.
+Any of the standard "block tags" that are used must appear in the order `@param`, `@return`, `@throws`, `@deprecated`, and these four types never appear with an empty description.

+When a block tag doesn't fit on a single line, continuation lines must be indented four (or more) spaces from the position of the `@`.

 ### 7.2 The summary fragment
-Each Javadoc block begins with a brief **summary fragment**.
+Each Javadoc block must begin with a brief **summary fragment**.
 This fragment is very important: it is the only part of the text that appears in certain contexts such as class and method indexes.

-This is a fragment—a noun phrase or verb phrase, not a complete sentence.
-It does **not** begin with `A {@code Foo} is a...`, or `This method returns...`, nor does it form a complete imperative sentence like `Save the record.`.
+This is a fragment &ndash; a noun phrase or verb phrase, not a complete sentence.
+It must **not** begin with `A {@code Foo} is a...`, or `This method returns...`, nor should it form a complete imperative sentence like `Save the record.`.
 However, the fragment is capitalized and punctuated as if it were a complete sentence.

 > **Tip:** A common mistake is to write simple Javadoc in the form `/** @return the customer ID */`.
 This is incorrect, and should be changed to `/** Returns the customer ID. */`.

 ### 7.3 Where Javadoc is used
-At the _minimum_, Javadoc is present for every `public` class, and every `public` or `protected` member of such a class, with a few exceptions noted below.
+At the _minimum_, Javadoc must be present for every `public` class, and every `public` or `protected` member of such a class, with a few exceptions noted below.

 Additional Javadoc content may also be present, as explained in Section 7.3.4, [Non-required Javadoc](#734-non-required-javadoc).

 #### 7.3.1 Exception: self-explanatory methods
-Javadoc is optional for "simple, obvious" methods like `getFoo`, in cases where there _really and truly_ is nothing else worthwhile to say but "Returns the foo".
+Javadoc may be omitted for "simple, obvious" methods like `getFoo`, in cases where there _really and truly_ is nothing else worthwhile to say but "Returns the foo".

 > **Important:** it is not appropriate to cite this exception to justify omitting relevant information that a typical reader might need to know.
 For example, for a method named `getCanonicalName`, don't omit its documentation (with the rationale that it would say only `/** Returns the canonical name. */`) if a typical reader may have no idea what the term "canonical name" means!

 #### 7.3.2 Exception: overrides
-Javadoc is not always present on a method that overrides a supertype method.
+Javadoc may not always be present on a method that overrides a supertype method.

 #### 7.3.4 Non-required Javadoc
-Other classes and members have Javadoc _as needed or desired_.
+Other classes and members may have Javadoc _as needed or desired_.

-Whenever an implementation comment would be used to define the overall purpose or behavior of a class or member, that comment is written as Javadoc instead (using `/**`).
+Whenever an implementation comment would be used to define the overall purpose or behavior of a class or member, that comment must be written as Javadoc instead (using `/**`).

 Non-required Javadoc is not strictly required to follow the formatting rules of Sections 7.1.2, 7.1.3, and 7.2, though it is of course recommended.